Gainesville Alimony And Spousal Support Lawyers

 Modification Of Alimony

 Lump sum and in-kind alimony cannot be modified.
 Only periodic alimony is modifiable.
 Either the person paying or the person receiving alimony can file a modification action.
-The burden is on the person filing to prove by a preponderance of evidence that there has been a substantial change in the income and financial status of either former spouse to warrant a revision.
+The burden is on the person filing to prove by a preponderance of evidence that there has been a substantial change in the income or financial status of either former spouse to warrant a revision.
 The court must determine if there has been a material change in income and financial status of either spouse.
-And, if so, does that change warrant a modification and revision?
+If so, the court decided if that change warrants a modification and revision.

 Meretricious Relationship/Live-In Lover Statute